Phone icon. Need help? Call us on 0800 085 7371

 With a personal alarm that works anywhere in the UK and is monitored 24/7, it means that your elderly relative or friend is only ever the press of a button away from getting assistance if it’s ever needed.
 This assurance might give confidence to an older adult who has perhaps experienced a fall or accident in the past and wants to know that help is at hand if required.

-We have a range of personal alarms available with a variety of features to suit different lifestyles and preferences.
-You can view our full range of alarms online or call our customer service team for more information on which personal alarm system would be best suited to your circumstances.
+We have a range of personal alarms and elderly GPS trackers available with a variety of features to suit different lifestyles and preferences.
+You can view our full range of alarms online or call our Independent Living Advisors for more information on which personal alarm system would be best suited to your circumstances.
 Our team is available on 0800 085 7371 (Mon – Fri, 9am – 5pm).

 Download brochure